AutomatedArjane/data-networks-exercises/README.md

 # A template repository for Data Networks course exercise documentation

+## This course is finished

+## Learning how to create and use virtual networks using Lubuntu and Virtual Box
+These assignments are from the Data Networks course of the 30 credit Digiosaaja open studies in JAMK.
+Each assignment focusses on increasingly complicated network creation skills and includes topologies and screenshots.

+## How to create the documentation for this course

 Please write your documentation the following markdowns created as templates under the `/documentation/` -folder.

 - [E01.md](/documentation/E01.md)